 Nuts and seeds

 Nuts and seeds are a healthy source of the essential fats your body needs.
-For most people, a good goal is 1 small handful (1 oz) of nuts and 1 Tbsp of ground flax seed per day.8
+For most people, a good goal is 1 small handful (1 oz) of nuts and 1 Tbsp of ground flax seed per day.8 You may also benefit from an omega-3 supplement containing algal oil (or fish oil) if you don’t eat fatty fish.

 Water or plant-based milk